-US Air Force gets $9 million go-ahead to buy up to 18,000 iPads
+The US Air Force has awarded a $9.36 million contract to buy up to 18,000 Apple iPad 2 tablets.

 Air Mobility Command today revealed that it awarded the contract to Executive Technology, a Phoenix-based computer services company, which will be in charge of rolling out the tablets.